eclipse-tractusx/tractusx-quality-checks/README.md

 ## Git pre-commit hook

 It is possible to add quality checks as git pre-commit hook in the repository which will run checks triggered by git commit command.
-To achive that flease follow below steps:
+To achieve that please follow below steps:

 1. Download latest version of the tractusx-quality-checks tool for your platform under Asset section at https://github.com/eclipse-tractusx/tractusx-quality-checks/releases
 2. Add executable permission if necessary and copy the binary (changing file name to tractusx-quality-checks) into one of the $PATH location depending on your OS.